 The answer depends on the platform the seller is on, and in what specific ways the trademark was infringed upon.

 It should be stressed that, after you detect the presence of trademark infringement, it’s imperative that you retain the services of a practiced trademark attorney.
 Navigating the legal process is treacherous without proper knowledge of how to avoid its associated pitfalls and quagmires.
+An intellectual property lawyer will help guide you through the legal process.

 This letter requests that the infringer refrain from further violating intellectual property rights.
 Generally, it notifies the infringer that if the offending products are not removed from the view of consumers, further legal action may follow.